 3. Finally, it is worth noting that many sextortion emails will use scare tactics to try and encourage you to act quickly on their demands.
 This sense of urgency, combined with the threat of compromising images or videos being released, can be overwhelming.

-How to Tell If Sextortion Email Is Real?
+How to Spot If a Sextortion Email Is Real

 So, how do you tell if a sextortion email is real?
 Start by remaining calm and assessing the email.
 Look for signs of legitimacy, such as personal information only you or someone you know can access.
-If the email contains personal info like passwords or usernames, you make want to check if your email account has been breached by using sites like Have I Been Pwned.
-If a breach does come up, it can be beneficial to change any emails and passwords that have been affected.
+If the email contains personal info like passwords or usernames, you may want to check if your email account has been breached by using sites like Have I Been Pwned.
+If this or another app confirms a breach may have occurred, it can be beneficial to change any emails and passwords that have been affected.

 Also, it is imperative to remember not to click on any downloads or attachments from unknown senders.
 These can contain harmful viruses and malware that can damage your hard drives and devices.
 Keeping a watchful eye and understanding how to identify the warning signs of sextortion emails can protect you and your personal information from being exploited by cybercriminals.